mylokaye/Dynamic-Templates/README.md

 ## ⚠️ The Challenge

-The default form setup in Dynamics 365 is rigid and visually outdated.
+The default setup for editing forms, emails and pages in Dynamics 365 is rigid and visually outdated.

-Brand customization is minimal, accessibility support is limited, and modifying layout or logic often breaks the form.
+Brand customization is minimal, accessibility support is limited, and modifying layout or logic often breaks the visual design.

 This results in an inconsistent customer experience that doesn’t reflect your brand standards or modern UX expectations.

 ---